exitable/drupal-zipcart-module/README.txt

 * You need to expose the "ZipCart Downloads" block via admin/build/block/list This block provides the link for users to build the zip with their files and download it.

+* Configure permissions for roles to access ZipCart downloads at admin/user/permissions

 JAVASCRIPT ENHANCEMENTS